GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 :backlinks: none
 :::

-## Key terms

-The key terms used in this report are defined as follows.

-* **Timeliness** &mdash; A measure of how often a product's data is published on time.
-It is a value that ranges from 0% (meaning 'never on time') to 100% (meaning 'always on time').
+## Definition of Currency

+Currency is a reporting metric used by DEA that is defined as "the percentage of DEA published data products that are current".
+It measures how often a product's data is published on time within the financial year (1 July to 30 June) or financial quarter.
+It is a percentage value where 100% means 'always on time' and 0% means 'never on time'.
+Currency is tracked for individual products and these are aggregated into an average value for DEA as a whole.

-* **Currency** &mdash; A measure of whether the product currently has the expected data.
-This is indicated by the 'Is current' metric which can be either 'Yes' or 'No'.
+We also measure whether a product 'is current'.
+This indicates whether the product currently has the expected data, or if there is currently a delay in publishing.
+This value is either 'Yes' or 'No'.

 ## Audience and purpose

-The [Timeliness and Currency Report][TimelinessReport] is designed to be used by both external and internal stakeholders.
+The [Currency Report][CurrencyReport] is provided for both external and internal stakeholders.
 External auditors can use it to check that our product data is being published on time.
 Internally, we may use it to define targets that we aim to achieve each financial year.
 We can also use it to gain insight on which products are being published reliably versus which products have encountered difficulties.

 ## Reporting cycle